 The debut of the Skrulls in the MCU has meant a corresponding resurgence in the pages of Marvel Comics, most consistently reflecting Secret Invasion fallout (over a decade after the event concluded!).
 Meet the Skrulls taps into this idea of leftover agents of the infiltration living out the American dream, like The Americans with funnier chins.
 Much like Vision, though, Meet the Skrulls is a book about family before it’s a book about superheroes and villains, and it’s this heart that brings it to higher levels.

 Immortal Hulk achieves the rarefied status of a consensus MVP in the Marvel lineup, and somehow feels like new issues are *always* being released.
 It’s prolific efficiency at its finest, in the way that only the best superhero runs ever nail.
-Al Ewing and Joe Bennett’s imaginative distillation of the “horror Hulk” is an instant classic in the history of Marvel, the best the Hulk’s been in over a decade, and my favorite Marvel comic book of 2019.
+Al Ewing and Joe Bennett’s imaginative distillation of the “horror Hulk” is an instant classic in the history of Marvel, the best the Hulk’s been in over a decade, and oh so nearly my favorite Marvel comic book of 2019.